Building Wakanda

 Anticolonial AI, which seeks to avoid algorithmic exploitation and algorithmic oppression, is similarly in keeping with Wakandan principles.
 Researchers have also advocated queering AI to bring more equitable science and technology into the world.

-Other recent examples of related work by researchers of African descent:
+Other recent examples of work by researchers of African descent:

 - UC Berkeley Ph.D. candidate Devin Guillory wrote about how AI researchers can combat anti-Blackness in the AI community.